 For Virgin America, that means putting the "I love you" hand symbol front and center.
 This small gesture signals to the recipient that the folks at Virgin America care about their customers.
-The playful accompanying copy, "Welcome aboard," and casual call-to-action, "Grab a seat," also help to position Virgin America as a hip, fun-loving brand right off the bat.
+The playful accompanying copy, "Welcome aboard," and casual call-to-action, "Grab a seat," also helps to position Virgin America as a hip, fun-loving brand right off the bat.

 Type of welcome: Get Started

 Sometimes the tiniest of elements in a welcome email can speak volumes about a brand.
 And when it comes to Food52's welcome email, their preview text at the top of the email, "We brought snacks," definitely accomplishes this.